top of page

 Balance across our Lifespan

 In early childhood as we learn to walk, balance generally comes easily to most of us.
 It is intuitive.
 The health and vitality of youth are on our side.
 A robust and resilient nervous system allows for quick adaptation to our environment.
-Furthermore, children seek out active play which tends to further improve balance.
+Furthermore, children seek out active play, which tends to further improve balance.

 Balance is valuable for people of all ages because it enables us to navigate about our lives safely, function autonomously, and enjoy a good quality of life.
 The confidence boost from having a good sense of balance even improves mental health.
-Like other aspects of fitness, balance is a use or lose proposition.
+Like other aspects of fitness, balance is a use-or-lose proposition.
 It is especially important as we grow older in order to prevent falls and the common post-fall downward spirals.

 What Leads to Poor Balance?